nidefawl/bass-studio/README.md

 ```
 - Copy soxr-msvc-release.dll from ../build-deps/install/soxr/bin to ./run

-- If dependencies were build at some other location `-PROJECT_DEPS_INSTALL_PATH=D:/somefolder/build-deps/build/install` has to be provided.
+- If dependencies were built at some other location `-PROJECT_DEPS_INSTALL_PATH=D:/somefolder/build-deps/build/install` has to be provided.

 Windows + Clang/GCC